 Attributes

-In MYOB Advanced, you can define attributes for flexible, meaningful classification of leads, opportunities, customers, and inventory items in your company.
+In MYOB Acumatica, you can define attributes for flexible, meaningful classification of leads, opportunities, customers, and inventory items in your company.
 An attribute is a property (such as age or industry) that enables you to specify additional information for objects in the system.
 For some entities, attributes are defined in the context of a class, which is a grouping of the business accounts (including leads, opportunities, customers, and cases), projects, and stock and non-stock items by one or more of their properties.
 For other entities, attributes can be added directly to a corresponding data entry form.

 For each class, you can define a list of attributes to gather class-specific information about members of the class; for example, attributes may carry the information about product brand, manufacturer, lead age, gender, or industry.
 You can use attributes for entities related to the following functionality:

-• Customer Relationship Management: Attributes enable you to define additional elements to store information about individual leads, contacts, cases, opportunities, business accounts, and marketing campaigns.
+- Customer relationship management: Attributes enable you to define additional elements to store information about individual leads, contacts, cases, opportunities, business accounts, and marketing campaigns.
 For more details, see Defining Lead Classes, Defining Business Account Classes, Defining Contact Classes, Defining Campaign Classes, Defining Opportunity Classes, and Defining Case Classes.

-• Accounts Payable: Attributes may be used for storing additional information about vendors.
+- Accounts payable: Attributes may be used for storing additional information about vendors.
 You define a list of attributes on the Vendor Classes (AP201000) form and then fill in attribute values for a vendor on the Vendors (AP303000) form.

 Some entities are related, such as a customer and its associated business account, or a vendor and its associated business account.
 However, an attribute defined on the Customer Classes or Vendor Classes form is class-specific.
 Therefore, it does not appear for the business account associated with the customer or vendor on the Business Accounts (CR303000) form unless the same attribute is also defined on the Business Account Classes (CR208000) form for the business account class to which the business account belongs.
 Similarly, an attribute defined for a particular business class does not appear for the associated customer or vendor on the Customers or Vendors form unless the attribute is defined for the customer class or vendor class.

-• Inventory: Attributes store additional properties of stock and non-stock items.
+- Inventory: Attributes store additional properties of stock and non-stock items.
 You define a list of attributes on the Item Classes (IN201000) form for each class, and then you fill in attribute values for individual inventory items on the Stock Items (IN202500) and Non-Stock Items (IN202000) forms.

-• Projects: Attributes store additional properties of projects, projects tasks, equipment, account groups, and service contracts.
+- Projects: Attributes store additional properties of projects, projects tasks, equipment, account groups, and service contracts.
 You define a list of attributes on the Project Attributes (PM202000) form.

-• Organization: You can use attributes for additional classification of employees.
+- Organization: You can use attributes for additional classification of employees.
 You define a list of attributes on the Employee Classes (EP202000) form and then fill in attribute values for each particular employee on the Employees (EP203000) form.

-• Service Management: Attributes store additional properties of service orders and appointments.
+- Service management: Attributes store additional properties of service orders and appointments.
 You define a list of attributes for service orders and appointments on the Service Order Types (FS202300) form and then fill in attribute values on the Service Orders (FS300100), Appointments (FS300200), Service Contract Schedules(FS305100), and Route Service Contract Schedules (FS305600) form.

-• Equipment Management: Attributes store additional properties of equipment and service contracts.
+- Equipment management: Attributes store additional properties of equipment and service contracts.
 You define a list of attributes on the Equipment Types (FS200800) form for each equipment type and on the Project Attributes (PM202000) form for contracts.
 You then fill in attribute values for equipment on the Equipment (FS205000) form.
 For service contracts, you use the Service Contracts (FS305700) form to fill in attribute values.

-• Route Management: You can use attributes to store additional properties of vehicles, route executions, and route service contracts.
+- Route management: You can use attributes to store additional properties of vehicles, route executions, and route service contracts.
 You define a list of attributes on the Vehicle Types (FS204200) form for each vehicle type, on the Routes (FS203700) form for each route, and on the Project Attributes (PM202000) form for route service contracts.
 You then fill in attribute values for vehicles on the Vehicles (FS203600) form.
 For route executions, you fill in attribute values on the Route Document Details (FS304000) form.
 For route service contracts, you use the Route Service Contracts (FS300800) form to fill in attribute values.

 Attributes assigned to an entity are displayed on the Attributes tab of a corresponding data entry form.
 Also, attributes can be added as boxes to an additional tab (the User-Defined Fields tab) of a data entry form.